damonyoda/test/README.md

 2. Please run `go run main.go`, and go to http://127.0.0.1:3000/hash to get hash
 3. go to http://127.0.0.1:3000/check to start check for hash (Uncomment the counter to allow infinite looping)
-4. after running the main.go, run `k6 run loadtest.js` to run the load test
+4. after running the main.go, run `go run loadtest/loadtest.go` to run the load test